-Recent welfare orientated events at Brasenose include drop in sessions, welfare teas, dog petting and walking, Pilates, mindfulness sessions, sexual health support, diversity workshops, yoga and many other optional activities.
-Brasenose also has a major focus on providing a highly enjoyable freshers week for all new students.
+Recent welfare orientated events at Brasenose include drop in sessions, welfare teas, dog petting and walking, arts and crafts, mindfulness sessions, sexual health support, diversity workshops, yoga and many other optional activities.
+We also run termly pigeonhole deliveries, such as Freddos from the 'Freddo Fairy!'
+Brasenose has a major focus on providing a highly enjoyable freshers week for all new students.
 Welcome events can include parties, BBQs, a freshers fair, casual football, Oxford walking tours, a bake-off, clubbing, picnics and much more.